-5. Avoid purchasing ‘dry cleaning only’ clothes.
-Also keep in mind that many ‘dry clean only’ clothing can be washed in your washing machine on the gentle cycle.
+5. Avoid purchasing ‘dry clean only’ clothes.
+Also, keep in mind that many ‘dry clean only’ clothing can be washed in your washing machine on the gentle cycle.

 6. Go on a stay-cation in your own town or in a nearby city.
 We don’t always have to go to an exotic (expensive) island to enjoy travel.
 (Although that does sound nice…the island part, not the expensive part).